 Sadness (because we know we are capable of harming or the effect on others of our harm) and

-Anger (for having damaged).
+Anger (for having damage).

 But guilt also involves the

-To the consequences that transgression can have on our reputation, image or social value
+To the consequences that transgression can have on our reputation, image, or social value

 Before ourselves (causes embarrassment or low self-esteem) or